-Vision By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations.
-Mission Raise, catalyse and invest resources to accelerate delivery of sustainable sanitation, hygiene and menstrual health services for people in urban and rural settings with the highest burden and lowest ability to respond.
-Our Leave No One Behind Principles Accountability and transparency Country-led, community owned Serving those left behind, with a focus on women and girls Efficiency and value-for-money Collaborative Adaptive and resilient Innovative Sustainable Evidence driven Goal Operate a catalytic, efficient and sustainable fund that takes the response to the global sanitation, hygiene and menstrual health crisis to a new level, while adopting a funding-model that leverages increased international and domestic financing to achieve universal access and coverage.
-Strategic Objectives 1.
-Scale-up household sanitation and hygiene services Address Menstrual Health and Hygiene (MHH) gaps while promoting empowerment of women and girls Increase sustainable water, sanitation, hygiene and MHH services in schools and health care facilities 4.
-Support innovation towards safely managed sanitation, hygiene and MHH (cross-cutting objective) Strategic Actions 1.1 Support the development of national sanitation and hygiene policies, systems, costed investment plans and financing strategies.
+Vision By 2030, achieve access to adequate and equitable san itation and hygiene for all and end open defecation, payin g special attention to the needs of women and girls and th ose in vulnerable situations.
+Mission Raise, catalyse and invest resources to accelerate delivery of sustainable sanitation, hygiene and menstrual health services for people in urban and rural settings with the highest burden and lowest abili Our Leave No One Behind Principles Country-led, community owned Serving those left behind, with a focus on women and girls Efficiency and value-for-money Collaborative Adaptive and resilient Innovative Sustainable Evidence driven Goal Operate a catalytic, efficient and sustainable fund that to domestic financing to achieve universal access and cov nenstrual health crisis to a new level, while adopting a func ding-model that leverages incre Strategic Objectives Scale-up household sanitation and hygiene services 2.
+Address Menstrual Health and Hygiene (MHH) gaps while promoting empowerment of women and girls Increase sustainable water, sanitation, hygiene and MHH services in schools and health care facilities 4 Support innovation tow sanitation, hygiene and cutting objective) 1.1 Support the development of national sanitation and hygiene policies, systems, costed investment plans and financing strategies.
 2.1 Support the development of systems for effective MHH multi-stakeholder programming, including linkages to sexual reproductive health and education.
 3.1 Increase the availability of sustainable WASH services in schools, contributing to retention rates, especially of adolescent girls.
-4.1 Catalyse innovations in technologies and other sanitation, hygiene and MHH solutions that are cost effective, sustainable and climate resilient.
-1.2 Support the implementation of national plans and investment cases to increase household sanitation and hygiene services.
+4.1 Catalyse innovations in t sanitation, hygiene and cost effective, sustaina Strategic Actions 1.2 Support the implementation of national plans and investment cases to increase household sanitation and hygiene services.
 2.2 Support the implementation of national plans to address stigma and increase MHH services for adolescent girls and women.
 3.2 Increase the availability of sustainable WASH services in health care facilities, especially in maternal and primary health care settings and in support of Universal Health Care.
-4.2 Work with partners to scale up market-based sanitation and hygiene to deliver quality and value-for-money products and services.
-1.3 Invest to extend sanitation and hygiene services to vulnerable populations.
+4.2 Work with partners to s sanitation and hygiene value-for-money produ 1.3 Invest to extend sanitation and hygiene services to vulnerable populations.
 2.3 Support measures for affordable and accessible menstrual materials and facilities.
-4.3 Support innovative finance solutions and the development of national data platforms for evidence-based real time decision making.
-Strengthen partnerships • Strengthen partnership and collaboration with key partner organizations and influential individuals, including private sector. • Strengthen multi-stakeholder processes, incorporating voices of key populations, in the planning, development and implementation of programmes.
-Strategic Enablers Build commitment and accountability Harness societal engagement and secure political commitment for improved sanitation and hygiene, and MHH.
+4.3 Support innovative fina development of nation evidence-based real times and the second key partner organizations and influential individuals, porating voices of key populations, in the planning, c Strategic Enablers Build commitment and accountability Harness societal engagement and secure political commitment for improved sanitation and hygiene, and MHH.
 Ensure country-level oversight, where possible integrated into national systems.
 Monitor and evaluate all funded programmes, gather evidence and data to strengthen investment effectiveness, sustainability, value-for-money and to course correct.
 Mobilize investments Invest in sanitation, hygiene and menstrual health programmes serving those with the highest burden and least ability to respond.
 Use SHF financing to leverage international and domestic investments for greatest impact.